Georgia Roberts Durston

-Georgia Roberts Durston (December 1, 1868 – July 4, 1947) was an American writer born in New York who authored novels, outdoor articles and poetry.
+Georgia Roberts Durston (December 1, 1868 – July 4, 1947) was an American writer born in Utica, New York who authored novels, outdoor articles and poetry.
 Her novels appeared under various male pen names including George Durston, Major Robert Maitland, Colonel George Durston, Captain John Blaine, and Colonel James Fiske.
 Her animal poems became familiar to generations of school children through inclusion in the popular Roberts English Series.

 Biography

 Early life

 Georgia Roberts Durston was born December 1, 1868, in Utica, New York, the only child of Thomas Dana Roberts and his wife, Shattiece D. MacKenzie.
 As a teenager, Georgia Roberts attended Houghton Seminary, a prominent boarding school for girls in Clinton, New York.
 After she graduated, Georgia remained active in the school's alumnae association and made the welcoming address at commencement exercises for her graduating class in 1886 and again at Houghton Seminary's 35th annual commencement exercises in 1896.

 Georgia had planned to enter college but was in poor health so she went instead to the health spa at Glen Haven, New York, near the southern end of Skaneateles Lake.
 It was there that a Dr. Jackson treated patients with the "water cure" consisting of fresh air, mild exercise, rest, and healthful baths in mountain water.